Sanity.io Integration

 - If Drip Feed is enabled for your project, articles will be automatically published to Sanity according to your schedule (approximately every 5 minutes).

-- Published articles will appear in your Sanity studio with the status
+createOrReplacemutation if a document with the same slug already exists, it will be updated rather than duplicated. - Published articles will appear in your Sanity studio with the status

 Published. - The article status in iContentForge will update from